 The bill modifies the licensure requirements for massage therapists in South Dakota and establishes penalties for violations.
-It mandates that advertisements for massage therapy must include the licensee's license number, and violations of this requirement are classified as a Class 1 misdemeanor.
-Additionally, the bill outlines specific actions that constitute a Class 1 misdemeanor, including practicing massage without a license, employing unlicensed individuals in massage therapy, and using titles or terms that imply licensure without actually being licensed.
+It mandates that advertisements for massage therapy must include the licensee's license number, and violations of this requirement will be classified as a Class 1 misdemeanor.
+Additionally, the bill outlines specific actions that constitute a Class 1 misdemeanor, including practicing massage without a license, employing unlicensed individuals in massage therapy, and using titles or terms that imply licensure without actually possessing one.

-Furthermore, the bill amends existing provisions regarding the validity and renewal of licenses.
+Furthermore, the bill amends existing provisions regarding the validity and renewal of massage therapy licenses.
 Licenses will now expire two years from the date of issuance, rather than on September 30 of the year following issuance.
-The renewal process is clarified, requiring licensees to submit an application, pay the renewal fee, and provide proof of continuing education compliance.
-If a renewal application is not received by the expiration date, the board must notify the licensee within five days.
-A late fee may apply for applications submitted within thirty days after expiration, and those who meet the renewal criteria within this timeframe may still be granted a license renewal.
+The renewal process has also been updated to require licensees to submit an application, pay the renewal fee, and provide proof of continuing education compliance.
+If a renewal application is not received by the expiration date, the board must notify the licensee within five days, and late renewal applications submitted within thirty days of expiration will incur a late fee.

 Statutes affected: Introduced, 02/05/2025: 36-35-10, 36-35-12.3, 36-35-16